kubermates-org/kubermates.github.io/content/docs/2025-08-25-from-core-to-tactical-edge-a-unified-platform-for-defense-innovation.md

 external_url: https://www.redhat.com/en/blog/core-tactical-edge-unified-platform-defense-innovation
 post_kind: link
 draft: false
+tldr: 'From core to tactical edge: A unified platform for defense innovation The rise of edge computing Key challenges in defence digital transformation Proven use cases in defence Sovereignty, systems security, and speed Red Hat Learning Subscription
+  | Product Trial About the author Giuseppe Magnotta More like this Blog post Blog
-tldr: Share Driven by the need for agility, security, and sovereignty, the defence sector is undergoing a rapid digital transformation.
-Military organizations are increasingly operating across a hybrid infrastructure, spanning the strategic core, deployed edge, and tactical edge, while maintaining absolute control over their systems.
+  post Blog post Keep exploring Browse by channel Automation Artificial intelligence Open hybrid cloud Security Edge computing Infrastructure Applications Virtualization Share Driven by the need for agility, security, and sovereignty, the defence sector is undergoing a rapid digital transformation.
+Military organizations are increasingly operating across a hybrid infrastructure, spanning the strategic core, deployed edge, and tactical edge, while maintaining absolute control over their systems.'
+summary: 'From core to tactical edge: A unified platform for defense innovation The rise of edge computing Key challenges in defence digital transformation Proven use cases in defence Sovereignty, systems security, and speed Red Hat Learning Subscription
+  | Product Trial About the author Giuseppe Magnotta More like this Blog post Blog
-summary: Share Driven by the need for agility, security, and sovereignty, the defence sector is undergoing a rapid digital transformation.
+  post Blog post Keep exploring Browse by channel Automation Artificial intelligence Open hybrid cloud Security Edge computing Infrastructure Applications Virtualization Share Driven by the need for agility, security, and sovereignty, the defence sector is undergoing a rapid digital transformation.
 Military organizations are increasingly operating across a hybrid infrastructure, spanning the strategic core, deployed edge, and tactical edge, while maintaining absolute control over their systems.
   However, this evolution presents significant challenges, from siloed technologies to cybersecurity threats.
 Defence organizations must navigate these obstacles by adopting a unified platform approach, leveraging an open framework based on open standards to strengthen autonomy, security, and seamless operations across all environments.